 Dynamic Variable Resistance Training (DVRT) gives you the versatility to train rehabilitation or performance with high metabolic demand.
 It is a both unique and innovative system that was developed by Josh Henkin from the ground up to fill a void in strength training.
 DVRT rewards mastery of foundational skills as layers of complexity can be added as competence is achieved.
 Watching a sandbag demonstration with Josh makes DVRT look effortless, that’s until you have a look at his watch that reads 735 calories burned in 23 minutes.

 The Ultimate Sandbag has been refined by Josh for use with DVRT.
 Inside the Ultimate Sandbag are bladders that can be filled with varying substrates (we have used sand, rice, and water).
 Load is one variable, but often not the most important.
-The dimensions and stability of the implement become key considerations when performing an exercise.
+The dimensions and stability of the implementation become key considerations when performing an exercise.
 The caloric expenditure of training with an unstable load is substantial.

-Changing load position, body position, stability of the load, dimension of the implement, and weight of the load combine for an almost infinite amount of possibilities of exercise variation.
+Changing load position, body position, stability of the load, dimension of the implement, and weight of the load combine for an almost infinite amount of possibilities for exercise variation.
 Here’s an example that takes into consideration only body and load position:

 1. Front Loaded Squat (stable load and body position)

 2. Shoulder Squat (unstable load position, stable body position)

 3. Front Loaded Staggered Squat (stable load position, unstable body position)

 4. Contra Load Staggered Shoulder Squat (unstable load position, unstable body position)

 5. Same Side Load Staggered Shoulder Squat (unstable load position, unstable body position)